EmileDqy/Workout-Starter-Pack/README.md

 **Workout Starter Pack (WSPack) is a highly configurable *community driven* workout program!**
 Designed with the goal in mind to help its users develop healthier habits, WSPack is the perfect companion for every developper, remote-worker and basically anyone that has to stay in front of a computer all day!

-### Each exercice is fully configurable and has its own AI to supervise you!
+### Each exercise is fully configurable and has its own AI to supervise you!
-> **Want to share your workout plan and your custom exercices to the community ?** Share them on the community's workshop (see bellow)!
+> **Want to share your workout plan and your custom exercises to the community ?** Share them on the community's workshop (see bellow)!

 Let's be real, I wanted to do some workout in order to have a summer body (for once).
 But I know myself way too well for that.
 It's like one of these workout resolutions we have every year, I knew I wouldn't be able to commit to it for more than a couple of days before giving up and finding excuses to myself.